Sky Valley Ambient Computing

 Memetic Software

 The old world versions bytes.
-Memetic versions intent.
+Memetic software versions intent.

 Try the Protocol Playground →